Photo: Vail Resort

 Boasting 5,289 acres, seven Back Bowls and three world-class base villages, with incredible restaurants, shopping and nightlife, Vail is brimming with on- and off-mountain experiences that make it especially magical for first-timer visitors.
 You’ll feel like the world is your oyster when staying at Vail, and it’s all within easy access thanks to one of the most robust, complimentary shuttle systems in the country.

-With the help of Mountain Vacation Specialist, Laurel Ann Nelson, we compiled a 5-day sample itinerary that showcases key Vail experiences for first-timers.
+With the help of Mountain Travel Expert, Laurel Ann Nelson, we compiled a 5-day sample itinerary that showcases key Vail experiences for first-timers.

 Laurel Ann Nelson